MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 <style>
     #myPopup {
         position: fixed;
-        position-sets: largestHeight(buttonMenuPos);
+        position-set: largestHeight(buttonMenuPos);
         overflow: auto;

         /* The popup is at least as wide as the button */
         min-width: calc(anchor(right) - anchor(left));
     }

-    @position-sets buttonMenuPos {
+    @position-set buttonMenuPos {
         …
     }
 ```

 The user agent will now favor the position set that results in the largest height.
 Suppose that position set `1` would not cause overflow of the layout viewport, but would cause overflow of the popup's contents, introducing a subscroller.
 Position set `2` provides enough space to render the popup such that all 4 menu items are visible without overflow.
 The user agent would use position set `2`.

-**Note:** if these functions are not introduced to `position-sets` values, user agent processing rules for calculating layout viewport overflow would need to be changed to ignore `max-width` and `max-height`.
+**Note:** if these functions are not introduced to `position-set` values, user agent processing rules for calculating layout viewport overflow would need to be changed to ignore `max-width` and `max-height`.
 That way, positioning logic can optimize for the anchored element's natural dimensions.
 This is necessary for cases where position set `1` would never cause viewport overflow (due to a viewport-aware `max-*` value and a missing or very small `min-*` value), but position set `2` would result in no content overflow.

 ### DRY-ing up declared position sets